About me

 My experience includes working as a counsellor/psychotherapist with in-patients at The National Hospital for Neurology and Neurosurgery, with students at London Metropolitan University, with low-cost counselling clients at the Claremont Project, with outpatients at Finchley Memorial Hospital, and with employees at the Metropolitan Police Service.
 I have also conducted intake assessments for psychotherapy clients at the Centre for Better Health in Hackney.

-I teach on foundation courses in counselling and psychotherapy at Regents University, and the New School for Psychotherapy and Counselling, and on the counselling diploma at the Minster Centre.
+I have taught on courses in counselling and psychotherapy at the Minster Centre, Regents University, and the New School for Psychotherapy and Counselling.

 I have an MA in Integrative Psychotherapy and Counselling, and an Advanced Diploma in Existential Psychotherapy, both from Regent's University in London.